quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> First, solve the problem.
-Then, write the code. — John Johnson
+> Simplicity is the soul of efficiency. — Austin Freeman
 <!--✍️QUOTE-END-->
 </div>
 </details>